beniwonka/mensaria-madness/README.md

 # MENSARIA MADNESS // V1.1

-#### a little javascript casual game developed for a subject in university. (possible to play on desktop or mobile)
+#### a little javascript casual game developed for a subject in university.